nate-johnston/neutron/doc/source/devref/quality_of_service.rst

 by smart introspection of existing available rule object definitions and automatic definition of those fields on the policy class.

-Note that rules are loaded in a non lazy way, meaning they are all fetched from the database on policy fetch.
+Note that rules are loaded in a non-lazy way, meaning they are all fetched from the database on policy fetch.

 For Qos<type>Rule objects, an extendable approach was taken to allow easy addition of objects for new rule types.
-To accomodate this, fields common to all types are put into a base class called QosRule that is then inherited into type-specific rule implementations that, ideally, only define additional fields and some other minor things.
+To accomodate this, fields common to all types are put into a base class called QosRule that is then inherited by type-specific rule implementations that, ideally, only define additional fields and some other minor things.